Applications are accepted to the Entry-Level Professional Doctor of Occupational Therapy program on a rolling basis.

-- Bachelor’s degree prior to matriculation into the OTD program.
+- Bachelor’s degree prior to matriculation into the program.

 - A minimum of 40 verifiable observation hours in the past 3 years.
-These hours may be a combination of traditional/clinical and nontraditional/nonclinical settings and populations.
+These hours may be a completed in a combination of traditional/clinical and non-traditional/non-clinical settings and patient/client populations.

 Candidates should complete the observation hours verification form (PDF)

-- 3 letters of recommendation, with at least 1 from an academic reference, and at least 1 from a supervisor in an employee or volunteer capacity.
+- 3 letters of recommendation, with at least 1 from an academic adviser or faculty member, and at least one from a supervisor in an employee or volunteer capacity.

 - Successful in-person interview with the OTD Admissions Committee.

 Scores from the Graduate Record Examination (GRE) are not required.
 However, applicants may submit scores if they believe it can enhance the strength of their application.